 Conceptually, extensibility is open to different process perspectives.
-In this Section, we identify some frequent extensibility patterns in the control flow and data flow perspectives.
-Without loss of generality, we use BPMN-like notations to illustrate these use-cases.
-We also propose a high-level BPMS server architecture, incorporating an "Extensibility Framework" component.
+This section identifies some frequent extensibility patterns in the control flow and data flow perspectives.
+Without loss of generality, we use a BPMN-like notation to illustrate these use-cases.

 4.1 Control Flow Perspective